40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 [![deploy azure portal button](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/microsoft.template/uri/https%3a%2f%2fraw.githubusercontent.com%2f40net-cloud%2ffortinet-azure-solutions%2fmain%2fFortiGate%2fActive-Passive-ELB-ILB%2fazuredeploy.json)
 [![visualize](https://raw.githubusercontent.com/azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3a%2f%2fraw.githubusercontent.com%2f40net-cloud%2ffortinet-azure-solutions$2fmain%2fFortiGate%2fActive-Passive-ELB-ILB%2fazuredeploy.json)

 As of March 2026, new FortiGate SKUs were introduced in the Azure Marketplace that provide access to the latest marketplace features.
 In specific regions (e.g. GovCloud, private offers, ...) and deployment scenarios, legacy SKUs are still required; [those templates can be found in the legacy directory](legacy/).
+FortiGate version 7.6 on generation 1 VMs, the templates focus on new deployments and Microsoft direction is generation 2 VMs, Azure Boost and the mana driver.
+More information can be found in this [technical tip](https://community.fortinet.com/fortigate-3/technical-tip-fortigate-vms-in-microsoft-azure-using-generation-1-vs-generation-2-vms-228759)

 - marketplace information:
   - publisher: fortinet